Former Daily Mail lawyer reveals how he justified convicting five suspects of murder on the front page - Press Gazette

 The paper was spurred into action after the five suspects, three of whom had already been acquitted of murder at trial, refused to answer any questions at Lawrence’s inquest – at which the coroner gave a verdict of unlawful killing.

-Young has now detailed the day of 13 February 1997 from his perspective for the first time on the Daily Mail’s True Crime podcast hosted by associate news editor Stephen Wright, who was crime correspondent at the time.
+Young has now detailed the day of 13 February 1997 from his perspective for the first time as part of a series about the murder of Stephen Lawrence on the Mail+ True Crime podcast hosted by associate news editor Stephen Wright, who was crime correspondent at the time.

 Young said he was first told at about 2pm that Dacre was thinking of doing the headline, and that his first reaction was “that sounds pretty damaging”.